Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Background

-Many of these distributed methods perform well in low-dimensional space.
+Many of these distributed methods perform well in low-dimensional spaces.
 However, they tend to struggle as the number of dimensions increases.
-This is because they all primarily address the issue of sampling cluster allocations, $P(Z|-)$ for $ Z = (z_1, \ldots , z_N) $, and assume the existance of an appropriate method for sampling parameters $\theta$.
-Efficient exploration of the parameter space requires a method for sampling from the base measure in a manner that encourages samples with high posterior probability.
-In proposing new features, we can either propose features from an \textit{uncollapsed} representation--meaning, drawing features from the prior, $ P(\theta) $, and assign observations to clusters with likelihood $ f(X|\theta) $.
-Or, we can marginalize out the clusters and sample cluster assignments from a \textit{collapsed} likelihood, $ \int \! f(X|\theta)P(\theta) \, \mathrm{d}\theta$.
+This is because they all primarily address the issue of sampling the full conditional feature allocations, $Pr(Z|-)$ for $ Z = (z_1, \ldots , z_n) $, and assume the existence of an appropriate method for sampling parameters $\theta$.
+Efficient exploration of the feature parameter space requires a method for sampling from the base measure $H$ in a manner that encourages samples with high posterior probability.
+If $H$ is conjugate to our likelihood family, we can integrate out the feature parameter for a new feature, which will typically allow us to explore the space well.
+However, if $H$ is not conjugate to the likelihood, such a collapsed representation for new features is not typically analytically available.
+An alternative is to propose features from an \textit{uncollapsed} representation---meaning, drawing new feature parameters $\theta^*$ from the base measure, $ H $, and assigning observations to clusters with likelihood $ f(X|\theta^*) $.
+While this avoids the need to integrate out $\theta$, in a high-dimensional space this can lead to very slow mixing, since randomly sampled features are unlikely to be close to the data.

-In a non-conjugate setting, both collapsed and uncollapsed algorithms require proposing new features.
-In a high-dimensional space, this can lead to very slow mixing, since randomly sampled features are unlikely to be close to the data.
-The conjugate sampler is more likely to sample better feature locations because it draws from the expectation of the likelihood with respect to the prior distribution on features but this requires us to obtain the marginal likelihood in closed form which, in general, is only available in the narrow conjugate setting.